gmflau/redis-enterprise-gcp-kf/README.md

 #### 16. Verify Spring Music app's data is being stored on the Redis Enterprise database
+This step is optional.
+It will show you the user provided service for Redis Enterprise database is bound to the Spring Music app.
 ```
 kf vcap-services spring-music
 ```